 Another property developed by the Diocese of Cubao, is the Obispado De Cubao, which is a multi-leveled building that houses the offices of the diocese, a large multi-purpose hall for gatherings and wedding receptions, and the Diocese of Cubao Educational System (DOCES).
-Under the DOCES are several Catholic schools directly supervised by the Diocese of Cubao; which are the Holy Family Parochial School Roxas District (est. 1974), the Immaculate Conception Cathedral School (est. 1964), the Our Lady of Hope Parochial School of Barangay Bagong Pag-asa (est. 1970), the Parish of the Holy Sacrifice Outreach Program Foundation Inc., Preschool in Diliman (est. 1984), the St. Joseph Catholic School in Project 3 (est. 1985), and the Sto.
+Under the DOCES are several Catholic schools directly supervised by the Diocese of Cubao; which are the Holy Family Parochial School Roxas District (est. 1974), the Immaculate Conception Cathedral School (est. 1964), the Our Lady of Hope Parochial School of Barangay Bagong Pag-asa (est. 1970), the Parish of the Holy Sacrifice Outreach Program Foundation Inc., Preschool in Diliman (est. 1984), the St. Joseph Catholic School in the Homesite Project 3 (est. 1985), and the Sto.
 Niño Parochial School (est 1967).
 Another school beside the Obispado De Cubao is the Catholic Filipino Academy (CFA), which was founded in 2005 by the writer and Catholic lay preacher, Eugenio Isabelo Tomas “Bo” Reyes Sanchez Jr. (born 1966).

 Part of the renovations of the ICCC was the installation of the Baroque styled retablos (altarpieces), altar table and lectern, at the main altar and transepts.
 At the main altar is the figure of the Crucified Christ, with a silver areole emanating from the back of the cross.
 At the north transept, in the image of Saint Joseph, while the Blessed Virgin Mary as the Immaculate Conception is housed at the south transept; which relates all three figures as the Sagrada Famila (Holy Family).